imclaren/blog/_posts/2014-07-30-perfection.md

 It doesn't matter the industry.
 For me, it is a contract for a major project where I would not change a single word in a single clause.
 Or a software program when I know.
 Just know.
 That I won't change it no matter how long I stare at the lines and lines of code.

-### 2. Compromise means doing it almost perfectly.
-Not doing it wrong.
+### 2. Compromise means do it almost perfectly.
+Not do it wrong.

 "Boiling the ocean".
 That's how we criticise our colleagues for taking the time to do it right.
 And of course, of course, we should consider reasonable compromises to reduce costs, and rapidly solve problems.
 But as [Shawn Blank](https://shawnblanc.net/thedetails/) says: